Introduction to Rebate Management

 - Scheduled Payments: Automated systems can be set to process rebate payments on predefined schedules, ensuring that partners and customers receive their rebates promptly.

-- Audit Trails: An automated system maintains a detailed record of all rebate transactions, making it easier to resolve any disputes and ensure compliance with the terms of rebate agreements.
+- Audit Trails: An automated system maintains a detailed record of all rebate transactions, making it easier to resolve disputes and ensure compliance with rebate agreement terms.

 Streamlining Back Office Tasks and Reducing Data Entry Errors